 Now, you may be wondering, what does animal tourism have to do with greenhouse gases?
 Well, frankly, environmentalism and eco-conscious travel must go beyond carbon emissions and branch into the well-being of animals as well.
 The reason being is that many overrun tourist destinations creep into wildlands and destroy natural habitats for the sake of profit.

-Many areas that allow tourists to pose with a tiger or ride an elephant will acquire these animals illegally and exploit them from profit.
+Many areas that allow tourists to pose with a tiger or ride an elephant will acquire these animals illegally and exploit them for profit.
 They are held in unnatural conditions and frequently mistreated.
 We certainly aren’t saying that all animal tourism locations are like this, but if you choose to participate in activities like such as these, be sure they are 100% ethical and have the animal’s best interests in mind.
-If the activity is being run by an ethical operation, they will usually be non-profit, a sanctuary, or rehabilitation centers.
+If the activity is being run by an ethical operation, they will usually be a non-profit, a sanctuary, or rehabilitation centers.

-3. Vet Voluntourism Very Carefully
+3. choose Voluntourism Very Carefully

 Another prevalent form of travel these days is voluntourism.
 This seems ideal on the surface, but many hidden aspects do more harm than good.
 Yes, volunteering can be a very noble act, but when it becomes a profitable form of tourism, it is no wonder that some economic, human, and environmental harm takes place.

-If you are set on doing good in the world, perhaps choose a trip that helps plant trees, a philanthropy trek that helps rural areas recover from natural disasters, or donate to an organization that does some good in the world.
+If you are set on doing good in the world, perhaps choose a trip that helps plant trees, take a philanthropy trek that helps rural areas recover from natural disasters, or donate to an organization that does some good in the world.

 Find out as much as you can before you book a trip that centers around voluntourism or even ecotourism.
 In many cases, organizations exploit local economies, environments, and even people to get visitors to pay and “feel good” about spending a little extra on a trip that year.